At 29, I Finally Opened Up To My Immigrant Mother About Dating

 I was 29 when I got the sex talk for the first time.
-My mother sat at one end of the sofa looking at her phone while I sat in the opposite corner scrolling through mine, a shared blanket between us.
+My mother sat at one end of the couch looking at her phone while I sat in the opposite corner scrolling through mine, a shared blanket between us.
 Suddenly she interrogated me, glasses perched at the tip of her nose.
-“Is Anil* coming to Saugatuck with you?”
+“Is Anil* going on the trip with you?”

 It was the week before Valentine’s Day and I planned a getaway with my new boyfriend, whom I started dating just four months prior after I moved back to my hometown during the COVID pandemic.
 Anil and I met on Hinge and took it slow for the entirety of our courtship, both of us living at home with our parents.
 This weekend away would be the first time we spent this much time together.